UAS Operator MOS 7314

 UASs are usually recovered and reused after each mission.

-Unmanned aircraft consist of rotary-wing, fixed wing or lighter-than-air vehicles and can be communicated by line-of-sight or beyond-line-of-sight communications.
+Unmanned aircraft consist of rotary-wing, fixed-wing, or lighter-than-air vehicles and can be controlled by line-of-sight or beyond-line-of-sight communications.

 Each unmanned aircraft has different payloads that change the performance options of the aircraft.